AWebOfBrown/React-MQL-Manager/documentation/withStateManagementLibs.md

 # Use with React and a State Management Library
-When using a state management libary, you will only need to interact with the `MQLManager` component, usually by instantiating it as a component class propery.
+When using a state management libary, you will only need to interact with the `MQLManager` component, usually by instantiating it as a component class property.

 ## MQLManager Constructor
 The MQLManager constructor function accepts one required argument, being an object with the following properties: